Skip to content

 • Instructors are available in “real” office hours for students on or near campus; for some courses we offer Q&A sessions in a classroom.

-FCHD is one of the shortest majors offered at the U and can be completed quickly.
+HDFS is one of the shortest majors offered at the U and can be completed quickly.
 A student who can manage 4 major classes each semester could finish the program in 3 semesters.
-Download THIS PDF document for a sample schedule.
+View a sample schedule (PDF).

 Core Courses